cirosantilli/linux-cheat/grep.md

     grep -v "$l" "$f" > "$tmp"
     mv "$tmp" "$f"

-#exit status
+#Exit status

 0 if at least one match, 1 otherwise.

     echo a | grep -q b && assert false echo a | grep -q a || assert false

-#-q
+#q

-quiet, suppress stdout
+Quiet, suppress stdout.

-useful if you only want the exit status
+Useful if you only want the exit status to decide if match exists or not.

-##application
+Application:

 Append line to file only if it is not there already: